1990s: Video games

 3D graphics become the standard by the decade's end.
 Although FPS games had long since seen the transition to full 3D, other genres began to copy this trend by the end of the decade.
 The most notable first shooter games in the 1990s are GoldenEye 007 and Tom Clancy's Rainbow Six.

-The console wars, primarily between Sega (Mega Drive, marketed as the Sega Genesis in North America, introduced in 1988) and Nintendo (Super NES, introduced in 1990), sees the entrance of Sony with the PlayStation in 1994, which becomes the first successful CD-based console (as opposed to cartridges).
-By the end of the decade, Sega's hold on the market becomes tenuous after the end of the Saturn in 1999 and the Dreamcast in 2002.

-Arcade games rapidly decreased in popularity, mainly due to the dominance of handheld and home consoles.

-Fighting games like Capcom's Street Fighter II, Sega's Virtua Fighter, and Midway's Mortal Kombat prompted the video game industry to accept a game rating system.
+The violent nature of fighting games like Capcom's Street Fighter II, Sega's Virtua Fighter, and Midway's Mortal Kombat prompted the video game industry to accept a game rating system.
 Hundreds of knockoffs are widely popular in the mid-to-late 1990s.
 Doom (1993) bursts onto the world scene, and instantly popularizes the FPS genre.
 Half-Life (1998) builds upon this, using gameplay without levels and an immersive first-person perspective.
 Half-Life became one of the most popular FPS games in history.

 The real-time strategy (RTS) genre is introduced in 1992 with the release of Dune II.
 Warcraft: Orcs & Humans (1994) popularizing the genre, and Command & Conquer and Warcraft II: Tides of Darkness in 1995, setting up the first major real-time strategy competition and popularizing multiplayer capabilities in RTS games.
 StarCraft in 1998 becomes the second best-selling computer game of all time.
 It remains among the most popular multiplayer RTS games today, especially in South Korea.
 Homeworld in 1999 becomes the first successful 3D RTS game.
 The rise of the RTS genre is often credited with the fall of the turn-based strategy (TBS) genre, popularized with Civilization in 1991.
 Final Fantasy was introduced (in North America) in 1990 for the NES and remains among the most popular video game franchises, with many new titles to date and more in development, plus numerous spin-offs, sequels, films and related titles.
 Final Fantasy VII, released in 1997, especially popularized the series.

 Massively multiplayer online role-playing games (MMORPGs) see their entrance with Ultima Online in 1997.
 However, they do not gain widespread popularity until EverQuest and Asheron's Call in 1999.
 MMORPGs become among the most popular video game genres until the 2010s.

-Pokémon enters the world scene with the release of the original Pokémon Red and Pokémon Green for Game Boy in Japan in 1996, later changed to Pokémon Red and Pokémon Blue for worldwide release in 1998.
-It soon becomes popular in the United States and Canada, creating the term Pokémonia, and is adapted into a popular anime series and trading card game, among other media forms.